Chronic kidney failure

 Preparing for your appointment

-Start by seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
+Start by seeing your family doctor or a general practitioner if you have any signs or symptoms.
 If tests reveal you have kidney damage, you may be referred to a doctor who specializes in kidney problems (nephrologist).

 What you can do